 Course divided in three stand alone levels, First year (Diploma), Second year (Advanced Diploma) and Third year (B.voc Degree).

 Method of Training

-One day theory classes conducted by TISS (training partner) at the organisation location
+One day theory classes conducted by TISS (training facilitators) at the organisation location

 Five day on-the-job training with the company (Skill Knowledge provider)

 Existing workers (All relative Sectors mentioned in the Form).

 Trainees for on-the job internship under the NEEM Scheme (National Employability Enhancement Mission).
 TISS is registered with AICTE as a NEEM training agent